nnifemi/personal-website/README.md

 The contact me section, with the id "contact," offers my email and phone number for easy communication.

-## Usage

-Feel free to explore the website, learn more about me, and connect through the provided social media links.

 ## Contributing

 If you have suggestions, improvements, or find issues, please feel free to open an issue or create a pull request.
 Contributions are welcome!

+## The Website Itself
+To visit my website click [here](https://nnifemi.github.io/personal-website/) Feel free to explore the website, learn more about me, and connect through the provided social media links.

 Thank you for visiting my website!